eonx-com/easy-monorepo/packages/EasyWebhook/docs/middleware.md

 ### `SyncRetryMiddleware`

-This middleware retries sending the webhook when sent synchronously, it provides a simple solution out-the-box to handle retries.
-However, we strongly recommend using the async functionalities to use proper retry strategy.
+If the webhook was sent synchronously, and it failed, this middleware retries sending the webhook.
+It provides a simple out-of-the-box solution for handling retries.
+However, we strongly recommend sending webhooks asynchronously, so your application is not blocked by retries.

 ## Middleware stack